 The first few months as a new mom, I began noticing the subtle differences in my daughter’s cries.
-That’s her “I need milk” cry, her “change me” cry, her “I know I am wet, but I hate having my diaper changed” cry.
+That’s her “I need milk” cry or her “change me” cry.
+Or “I know I am wet, but I hate having my diaper changed” cry.
 I was blessed with a happy baby who was very easily soothed, so her cries were few and far between.
-I fell in sync with her body rhythms and was often able to anticipate her needs, thus eliminating her need to cry altogether.
+I fell in sync with her body rhythms and was often able to anticipate her needs.
+This natural rhythm eliminated her need to cry altogether.

 Oh, what a blissful existence we had!
 As my daughter grew, so did her needs…and wants.
-This is an important distinction for someone of any age, but especially so for a tiny human just beginning to explore this great, big, amazing world.
+This is an important distinction for someone of any age.
+However, it is especially so for a tiny human just beginning to explore this great, big, amazing world.
 My daughter needed to be fed, changed, and held.
-She wanted to wrap clumps of my hair around her tiny fists, chew on my necklace, and yank on our dog’s long, floppy ears.
+She wanted to wrap clumps of my hair around her tiny fists.
+Or chew on my necklace.
+And of course, yank on our dog’s long, floppy ears.
 It was not long before her list of wants grew, just as she did.

 How Baby Sign Language Saved My Life